aadilayub/cryptokitties-notes/lesson_1.md

 > Note: Secure random-number generation in blockchain is a very difficult problem.
 Our method here is insecure, but since security isn't top priority for our Zombie DNA, it will be good enough for our purposes.

+## Events

+The last contract we will be creating in this smart contract is an **event**.
+Events are a way for our smart contract to communicate that something happened on the blockchain to our app front-end, which can be 'listening' for certain events and take action when they happen.

+In our case, we're going to create a `NewZombie` event that will notify our front-end web3.js that a new zombie has been created.

 ## zombiefactory.sol

 At the end, our Solidity contract should look like this: